Alternatives to bad credit loans

 Find a lender that does not consider credit as the primary factor

-Some financial institutions are willing to look past credit score and consider other factors beyond just credit history when making decisions on who to lend money to.
-Online lenders will often look at your bank statements and paystubs to confirm that you have income available and would be able to pay off the loan, even if your credit score is less than perfect.
+Some financial institutions are willing to look past credit scores and consider other factors when making decisions on who to lend money to.
+Online lenders will often look at your bank statements and pay stubs to confirm that you have income available and would be able to pay off the loan, even if your credit score is less than perfect.

-Make sure you look at the terms of these loans, as they may still have steep interest rates or restrictions.
-But these loans are often much better than traditional bad credit loan options.
+Make sure you review the loan terms, as they may have steep interest rates, fees or restrictions.
+Still, these loans are often much better than traditional bad credit loan options.

 Credit unions may offer more friendly terms than a traditional lender and sometimes consider factors outside credit score and history when considering a borrower.
 Credit union loans are typically for smaller amounts but are worth considering to cover some of your expenses.